TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/assessment-creation-updates.md

 There are two ways you can configure your assessment for right Azure VM size.
 You can do assessment based on either performance-based sizing or size the VMs as on-premises, without considering the performance history.
 [Learn more](https://docs.microsoft.com/azure/migrate/concepts-assessment-calculation#sizing) Azure Migrate sizing.

-3. Can I specify EA subscriptions in assessment properties?
+### **Can I specify Enterprise Agreement(EA) subscriptions in assessment properties?**
-No, Azure Migrate currently does not support EA-based offers, the workaround is to use select ‘Pay-As-You-Go’ offer and use the ‘Discount’ property to specify any custom discounts.
-[Learn more] (https://docs.microsoft.com/en-us/azure/migrate/how-to-modify-assessment) these assessment properties.
+No, Azure Migrate currently does not support Enterprise Agreement(EA) based offers.
+The workaround is to use select ‘Pay-As-You-Go’ offer and use the ‘Discount’ property to specify any custom discounts.
+[Learn more](https://docs.microsoft.com/en-us/azure/migrate/how-to-modify-assessment) these assessment properties.